Giri (film)

 Giri is a 2004 Indian Tamil-language action comedy film directed and co-written by Sundar C, starring Arjun Sarja, Ramya and Reema Sen, with Devayani, Vadivelu, and Prakash Raj among others enacting supporting roles.
 The film was released on 1 October 2004 and become a profitable venture at the box office and was remade in Kannada in 2020 as Shivarjuna starring Arjun's nephew Chiranjeevi Sarja.
 This film is also noted to be actress Khushbu's productional debut in her production company house Avni Cinemax.
-The film was dubbed into Telugu under the same name.

 Plot

 Veerapandi Puram and Soolakkarai are two villages, which are on either side of a river and are always feuding as the headmen Veerasamy (Veerapandi Puram) and Sethupathy (Soolakkarai) have personal enmity.
 Due to some misunderstanding regarding Sethupathy's children's death, Sethupathy seeks revenge against Veerasamy and tries to kill Veerasamy's son Suriyaprakash, but is saved by his servant Paramasivam's son Giri, where Suriyaprakash suddenly disappears.
 20 years later, Shiva arrives in Kumbakonam with a mission to protect DSP Chandrashekhar's wife and his son from Sethupathy and his gangsters, where he lives with a bakery owner named Veerabaagu.
 During a wedding reception, Shiva saves Chandrashekhar's family from being murdered by Sethupathy's son.
 When questioned about his identity, it is revealed by Ramalingam that Shiva is actually Giri and Chandrashekhar was actually Suriyaprakash (Suriya) whom Sethupathy had killed after learning about his real identity.
 To protect the rest of the family, Giri was sent to bring them back to the village.
 In the present, Giri wipes out Sethupathy and his family during a boat race, thus avenging Suriya's death.